alamin-mahamud/awesome-elasticsearch/README.md

 ### What Problem it Solves

+When we need to search massive amounts of data based on RDBMS, typically they are stored in normalized order in multiple tables.
+It takes A lot of time to complete queries.
+And Aggregations are also a nightmare if the dataset is huge.
+That's where Elasticsearch comes in.

+Sure you can implement Google Custom Search or Other Functionality.
+But what about customization according to your use-case and further processing with the search logs and data.
+Elasticsearch has countless usability when it comes to text based search.

 ### Previous Solutions to this problem

 What about systems like Postgres, that come with full-text search and ACID-transactions?
 (Other examples are the full-text capabilities of MySQL, MongoDB, Riak, etc.) While you can implement basic search with Postgres, there’s a huge gap both in possible performance, and in the features.
 As mentioned in the section on transactions, Elasticsearch can “cheat” and do a lot of caching, with no concern for multi version concurrency control and other complicating things.
 Search is also more than finding a keyword in a piece of text: it’s about applying domain specific knowledge to implement good relevancy models, giving an overview of the entire result space, and doing things like spell checking and autocompletion.
 All while being fast.